 We recommend going in the fall of your junior year.
-Some students are hesitant to attend the event their junior year, but actually, that experience is really useful for when you attend as a senior.
-Going your junior year is much less stressful, you can just to get a feel for how the event works, pick up lots of brochures, and speak to admissions officers without the pressure of wanting to get a portfolio review.
-The you can go again in the fall of your senior year.
+Some students are hesitant to attend the event in their junior year, but actually, that experience is really useful for when you go as a senior.
+Going your junior year is much less stressful, you can just go to get a feel for how the event works, pick up lots of brochures, talk to other high school students, and speak to admissions officers without the pressure of wanting to get a portfolio review.
+Then you can attend again in the fall of your senior year.

 Attending this event is always overwhelming for students, and going twice will most certainly make your second experience much more manageable.

 By the way, you don’t have to have a substantial portfolio to attend National Portfolio Day!
-In fact, if you have very little work junior year (which is very typical) it’s still worth attending.
-You can pick up tons of brochures, speak to admissions officers, talk to other high school students, all without the pressure of getting your portfolio reviewed.
+In fact, if you have very little work in junior year (which is very typical) it’s still worth attending.

 You’ll probably spend most of National Portfolio Day waiting in line